A simple, free way to keep track of your nonprofit’s volunteers and opportunities.

 How can the Wired Impact Volunteer Management plugin help your nonprofit?

-- Post one-time and flexible volunteer opportunities on your website – Promote volunteer opportunities on any page of your website using a simple block or shortcode.
+- Post one-time and flexible volunteer opportunities on your website – Promote volunteer opportunities on any page of your website using a simple block.

 - Volunteers can sign up directly on your website – Make volunteering even easier for your supporters by giving them the option to sign up for an opportunity directly on your website.
 A confirmation email will be sent to you and the volunteer once they sign up.

-- Control the number of sign-ups available for opportunities – Only need 10 people to help out at an event?
+- Control the number of signups available for opportunities – Only need 10 people to help out at an event?
 Set a cap on the number of people who can sign up.
 Want as many volunteers as you can get?
 No problem.
-You don’t have to set a cap.
+You don’t have to set a limit.

-- Send reminder emails anytime – Schedule an automated reminder email three days in advance or send even hours before the opportunity for last-minute details.
+- Send reminder emails anytime – Schedule an automated reminder email a few days in advance or send a one-off email with last-minute details.

 - Volunteer profiles that track participation and more – Keep track of all of your volunteers’ involvement.
-See what they’ve helped out with, how long they’ve been helping and add notes that will help you stay organized.
+See what they’ve helped out with in the past, future opportunities they’re signed up for, how long they’ve been volunteering and notes that will help you stay organized.

-Thanks to Habitat for Humanity East Bay/Silicon Valley for being an awesome client and letting us use the photo above.
+Thanks to Habitat for Humanity East Bay/Silicon Valley for being an awesome organization and letting us use the photo above.

 Αυτό το πρόσθετο παρέχει 1 μπλοκ.